-A fracture or break in the cervical vertebrae of the neck is what’s known as a broken neck.
-They typically result from a high-energy trauma and can lead to temporary or permanent paralysis, and even death.
-The severity of the injury will determine treatment; however, some cases can be treated with a cervical brace worn until the bone heals.
+The technical term for a broken neck, a cervical fracture can not only cause significant pain, but can be dangerous, leading to paralysis, and even be fatal.
+Typically, the level of treatment is determined by the severity of the fracture; however, some cases can be treated with a cervical brace worn until the bone heals.
 Traction, surgery and internal fixation, a rigid cast, or a combination of these may be necessary for more severe cases.

 Both orthopaedic surgeons and neurosurgeons receive training in spinal surgery and can specialize in spine conditions.
 The main difference between the two is the focus of their training.
 Neurosurgeons, for example, specialize in the nervous system, which includes the diagnosis and treatment of spinal conditions.
 Orthopaedic surgeons are focused on musculoskeletal conditions and can further specialize in treating the neck, back, and spine.
 They are involved in the diagnosis and treatment of spinal conditions, while also following patients through the rehabilitation process.
 Both orthopaedic surgeons and neurosurgeons can be well-qualified to diagnose and treat spinal conditions, which is why you should ultimately look at each surgeon’s credentials to determine which may be more qualified for your surgery.

 Spinal surgery is typically the final method of treating many conditions.
 Recovery will depend on the extent of the condition as well as the type of surgery.
 In addition, everyone heals and recovers at their own rate.
-When not performed as an outpatient procedure, patients can typically return home within a few days after their spinal surgery.
+If inpatient surgery proves necessary, patients can typically return home within a few days.
 Pain medication may be needed to help minimize your discomfort, and physical therapy is often recommended to help restore proper function.
 More personalized details about your recovery will be discussed with you prior to surgery to help you plan accordingly.

 The cost of treating a spinal condition will be unique to the individual and the specifics of their treatment plan.
 Our surgeons always recommend the most conservative treatments that can still provide optimal results.
 If these methods do not improve the condition, a more invasive option like surgery may be necessary, which can ultimately cost more.
 To help you understand what you can expect to pay, our team can explain the fees associated with your potential treatment options, and whether you are eligible for coverage from your insurance provider.
 If you would like to divide your total cost into smaller, more manageable payments, we can also help you get started with orthopaedic surgery financing.